 Split makes segment creation easy.
 First, navigate to your segments and click Create Segment.
 This prompts you to create a new segment.

-When creating your segment, you can easily specify information for your new segment, including name, traffic type, owners, tags, and description.
+When creating your segment, you can easily specify information for your new segment, including name, description, owners, and tags.
 This information can help you and your team manage your segment and customize to your team's workflow.

 A. Name your segment